-The pfSense project is a free open source customized distribution of FreeBSD tailored for use as a firewall and router entirely managed by an easy-to-use web interface.
+The pfSense® Project is a free open source customized distribution of FreeBSD tailored for use as a firewall and router entirely managed by an easy-to-use web interface.
 This web interface is known as the web-based GUI configurator, or WebGUI for short.
-No FreeBSD knowledge is required to deploy and use pfSense.
-In fact, the majority of users have never used FreeBSD outside of pfSense.
-In addition to being a powerful, flexible firewalling and routing platform, pfSense includes a long list of related features.
+No FreeBSD knowledge is required to deploy and use pfSense software.
+In fact, the majority of users have never used FreeBSD outside of pfSense software.
+In addition to being a powerful, flexible firewalling and routing platform, pfSense software includes a long list of related features.
 The pfSense package system allows further expandability without adding bloat and potential security vulnerabilities to the base distribution. pfSense is a popular project with millions of downloads since its inception and hundreds of thousands of active installations.
 It has been proven successful in countless installations ranging from single computer protection in small home networks to thousands of network devices in large corporations, universities and other organizations.

 To download the latest version, see previous versions, or to upgrade follow the guides located on the pfSense downloads page.